Chicken and Potato Pastelillos (Baked Empanadas)

 Instructions

-- On a lightly floured surface, roll the pastry disks out just a tiny bit, until they are slightly larger in diameter and thinner.
+- On a lightly floured surface, roll each pastry disk out just a little until slightly larger and thinner.

 Hi Jennifer, Have you tried making your own pastry discs?
 While not as easy as the premade, this empanada dough recipe from Epicurious should work: https://www.epicurious.com/recipes/food/views/empanada-dough-230786